Advanced Global Trading: History

-AGT Advanced Global Trading was set up by a group of investors and business angels in 2009 with headquarters in the Dubai United Arab Emirates; Dubai was chosen for its commercial significance within the MENA region.
+Advanced Global Trading was set up by a group of investors and angel investors in 2009 with headquarters in the Dubai, United Arab Emirates.
 AGT trades within the UAE and Gulf Cooperation Council regions.
 It later expanded into consultancy.

 In August 2011 the company established a partnership with Equinox Designs to offset the environmental waste created by the exhibition industry.
-The estimated offset is calculated to be over 200,000 tonnes a year in the UAE alone.
+AMEinfo.com estimated the total offset to be over 200,000 tonnes a year in the UAE alone.
 Lotus F1 also signed Advanced Global Trading as an official partner to reduce their environmental impact.
 The partnership is represented by the AGT brand, which appears on the Lotus F1 car driven by Kimi Räikkönen and Romain Grosjean.